To chalc to your uv project

 Chalc is a C++ extension module for Python and has several additional dependencies.

-The Computational Geometry Algorithms Library (CGAL) library (version 5.6).
+Computational Geometry Algorithms Library (CGAL) library (tested with version 6.0.1).

 The recommended way to obtain and manage these dependencies is using vcpkg (see the build dependencies section) .
 It is also recommended to use a Python virtual environment for the build process to avoid polluting the package namespace.